LEFT TURN SIGNALS

 - It is easier to implement this than the 4-light version 13.
 Less signal logic is needed.

-- It removes the possibility of confusing the flashing permissive indication with the clearance indication, by using a different lens
+- It removes the possibility of confusing the flashing permissive indication with the clearance indication, by using a

 - When properly implemented, the Flashing Yellow Arrow face can always prevent yellow trap.